Ric Flair: The Four Horsemen (1985–1991)

-In early 1988, Sting and Flair fought to a 45-minute time-limit draw at the first ever Clash of the Champions.
+In early 1988, Sting and Flair fought to a 45-minute time-limit draw at Clash of the Champions I. At The Great American Bash in July, Flair defended the NWA World Heavyweight Championship against former Four Horsemen member Lex Luger by referee stoppage.
+Flair retained the title when the referee stopped the match due to Luger's excessive bleeding.
+At Starrcade '88: True Gritt in December, Flair defeated Luger by pinfall, to retain the title and end their feud.

 On February 20, 1989, at Chi-Town Rumble in Chicago, Ricky Steamboat pinned Flair to win the NWA World Heavyweight Championship.
-This prompted a series of rematches, where Steamboat was presented as a "family man" (often accompanied by his wife and young son), while Flair opposed him as an immoral, fast-living "ladies man".
-Following a best-of-three falls match with Steamboat that lasted just short of the 60-minute time limit (and ended with a disputed finish where Steamboat retained the title) at Clash of the Champions VI: Ragin' Cajun on April 2, Flair regained the title from Steamboat on May 7, 1989, at WrestleWar in a match that was voted 1989's "Match of the Year" by Pro Wrestling Illustrated.
-On July 23, 1989, Flair defeated Terry Funk at The Great American Bash, but the two continued to feud through the summer and eventually Flair reformed The Four Horsemen, with the surprise addition of longtime rival Sting, to combat Funk's J-Tex Corporation.
-This led to an "I Quit" match at Clash of the Champions IX: New York Knockout which Flair won.
-Flair then kicked Sting out of The Four Horsemen upon his challenge for the NWA World Heavyweight Championship, resulting in a revived feud between the two.
-On July 7, 1990, Flair dropped the title to Sting at The Great American Bash.
-After being unmasked as The Black Scorpion at Starrcade in 1990, Flair regained the title from Sting on January 11, 1991.
+This prompted a series of rematches, where Steamboat was presented as a "family man" (often accompanied by his wife and son), while Flair opposed him as an immoral, fast-living "ladies man".
+Following a best-of-three falls match with Steamboat that lasted just short of the 60-minute time limit at Clash of the Champions VI: Ragin' Cajun on April 2, Flair regained the title from Steamboat on May 7, at WrestleWar '89: Music City Showdown in a match that was voted 1989's "PWI Match of the Year".

+Following his final match against Steamboat, Flair was attacked by Terry Funk after he refused to give Funk a title match, starting a feud between the two.
+On July 23, 1989, Flair defeated Funk at The Great American Bash, but they continued to feud through the summer and Flair reformed The Four Horsemen, with the surprise addition of long-time rival Sting, to combat Funk's J-Tex Corporation.
+At Halloween Havoc in October 1989, Flair and Sting defeated Funk and The Great Muta in a Thunderdome match.
+The feud culminated in an "I Quit" match at Clash of the Champions IX: New York Knockout which Flair won.